The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 If you are unsure, the FDA recommends a pre-submission (Q-submission) to clarify in advance which HFE activities are required for your specific device.
 This can save time and money in the later approval process.

-The FDA requirements for human factors are based on a comprehensive regulatory framework:
+The FDA requirements regarding human factors/usability engineering are based on a comprehensive regulatory framework:

 - 21 CFR part 820.30 (Design Controls): defines basic requirements for design input and design validation